towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 - What are the peak hours for both types of users?
 - What are the mostly used starting and ending stations for both types of users?
 - Which bikes are preferred  by the users?
-- Between weekdays and weekend when both types of users use bikes most?

 ## Step 2: Prepare